MartinVrbovcan/hmcrovator/README.md

 of [COCI](https://hsin.hr/honi/)/[HONI](https://hsin.hr/coci/) and
 [The National Croatian Computer Science Competition](https://informatika.azoo.hr/)).

 **NOTE:** Hmcrovator does **not check the evaluated program's memory usage**, and **only loosely checks program running time** (meaning the measurement is not that precise, IE. the actual running time may be a bit faster or slower), **nor does it use sandboxing** (meaning the program can still create files, network requests, spawn new threads and other prohibited things).
 That said, it should work well enough for cases where you want to quickly check if your program passes some test cases (this is the "home" part of hmcrovator).
-The test case inputs and outputs are be tested through standard input and output.
+The test case inputs and outputs are tested through standard input and output.

 ## Installation